Small Living Room Ideas

 - Cool whites, creams, soft grays, greens, blues and yellows, pale colors in general, are receding colors that reflect light, creating a feeling of spaciousness.

-- The best small living room ideas call for swathing an entire room in white to create an uninterrupted space.
-The lack of color contrast keeps the eye from stopping.
-This trick fools you into thinking the space is larger than it is.
+- One of the best small living room ideas is simply to paint an entire room in white to create an uninterrupted space.
+The lack of color contrast keeps the eye from stopping, fooling you into thinking the space is larger than it is.
 Abrupt shifts from dark to light will stop the eye.

 - Dark colors absorb and deflect light and can make a small space feel closed in.